 In this advanced course, students will apply concepts and skills from previous study to determine optimal strategies for the development, deployment and evaluation of complex websites.
 Through a blend of research and practical application, students will evaluate and apply a range of methodologies for Web publishing.
 (Prerequisite: MAAT-271 or ISTE-105 or equivalent course.)
 Lecture 3 (Spring).

 Database publishing is centered on personalized graphic communications: this entails customizing graphic messaging for individuals and specifically targeted audiences.
 The requisite competencies for database publishing, including managing and accessing databases and integrating digital assets for distribution using electronic and digitally-printed methods, form the core of this course.
 Learners work with the fundamental design elements of databases constructed for activities that support graphic communication processes.
 Topics include best practices for building, optimizing, and maintaining databases comprised of recipient information and the merging of data with managed digital assets.
 Projects include composing publications and creating personalized documents for distribution through the web and in print.
-(Prerequisites: MAAT-106 and MAAT-271 or equivalent courses) Lab 2 (Spring).
+(Prerequisites: MAAT-106 and MAAT-271 or equivalent courses) Lab 2, Lecture 2 (Spring).

 Information Architecture Publishing

 In this course the students will research current and emerging publishing information technology trends and apply them in creating publishing solutions across a variety of platforms.
 Students will learn and apply digital asset management methods and practices in real-world scenarios.
 (Prerequisites: MAAT-106 and MAAT-272 or ISTE-305 or equivalent courses.)
 Lab 2, Lecture 2 (Spring).

 Media Business Management

 This course introduces principles in core business areas, such as management, finance, accounting, operations, and marketing, which are key factors in developing, growing, and operating a media venture.
 Lecture 3 (Fall).